 Manifesting love does not work that way.

-Instead, focus on the kind of relationship you want; discover the dynamic you desire between you and your beloved.
+Instead of focusing on feeling tired of being lonely, focus on the kind of relationship you want; discover the dynamic you desire between you and your beloved.
 How do you want your soulmate relationship to function?
 What will you contribute to the relationship?
 What do you want your soulmate to provide for you?

 Becoming crystal clear on what you‘re looking for in a relationship frees you up from being attached to unimportant superficial things and also slows down the process of getting into a commitment before you have enough information to evaluate a potential partner.

 Healthy relationships are an exchange between two equal partners.
 You might row the boat together, you might take turns rowing now and again, and sometimes you’ll just chill out together in the boat of life.

 In order to date for your soulmate, you have to slow things down in order to speed up the process.
 When you are tired of being lonely you can rush into exclusivity with the first person you feel an affinity towards.
 Instead, take your time getting to know someone before you go exclusive and learn how to cultivate discernment through the dating process.